modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 **PNP2002:** divided, one half jointly to Raymond Davis Jr. and Masatoshi Koshiba "for pioneering contributions to astrophysics, in particular for the detection of cosmic neutrinos" and the other half to Riccardo Giacconi "for pioneering contributions to astrophysics, which have led to the discovery of cosmic X-ray sources".

-!!! tip "Physics Nobel Prize."
+!!! tip "Physics Nobel Prize awarded to Davis."

-	WORK (Davis): “In certain nuclear reactions (such as when protons combine to form helium nuclei) elusive particles called neutrinos are created.
+	WORK: “In certain nuclear reactions (such as when protons combine to form helium nuclei) elusive particles called neutrinos are created.
 Raymond Davies wanted to detect neutrinos in radiation from space to confirm the theory that this kind of nuclear reaction is the source of the sun’s energy.
 Beginning in the 1960s, he placed a large tank containing a chlorine-rich liquid inside a mine.
 In rare cases, a neutrino interacted with a chlorine atom to form an argon atom.
 By counting these argon atoms, neutrinos from space could be detected.”

+!!! tip "Physics Nobel Prize awarded to Koshiba."
 	WORK (Koshiba): “Certain nuclear reactions, including those where hydrogen atoms combine with helium, form elusive particles called neutrinos.
 By proving the existence of neutrinos in cosmic radiation, Raymond Davis showed that the sun's energy originates from such nuclear reactions.
 From 1980, Masatoshi Koshiba provided further proof of this through measurements taken inside an enormous water tank within a mine.
 In rare cases, neutrinos react with atomic nuclei in water, creating an electron and thus a flash of light that can be detected.”

 !!! info "PHYSICS CONTENT (based on *Press release* and *Popular information*)."